-Today I want to mainly make some introductory comments, looking briefly at some of the major adaptations that occur in response to endurance training.
-Also, since it gives some important background to understanding why different methods of endurance training work, I’m going to have to bore people with a bit of molecular physiology regarding something called AMPk.
+Today I mainly want to introduce the topic by looking briefly at the major adaptations that occur in response to endurance training.
+Since it will provide background to better understand why different methods of endurance training “work”, I will also delve into bit of molecular physiology regarding something called AMPk.